From Concept to Prototype to Market for Your New Electronic Product

 Does the course include any support or community?

 Yes it does, if you upgrade to the all-access pass that will be offered to you at checkout.
-This pass will give you access to live weekly Q&A sessions with me and other experts to answer your questions about the topics taught that week.
+This pass will give you access to me and other experts to answer your questions and offer guidance.

-Oh yeah, and you get immediate access to about 20 of my other courses, plus more!
+Oh yeah, and you get immediate access to about 20 of my other courses, plus a lot more!

 If I’m an engineer will this be a good fit for me?
 If I’m not very technical will it be a good fit for me?